c-dollas/c-dollas/README.md

 - Digital Privacy, Anonymity, and Security.
 - Finding ways to be more efficient in all areas of life.
 - I value self development.
-- A man of Service of Integrity.
+- A man of Service and Integrity.

 <!---